jarradbattaglia/CloudNativeSE/voterapi/README.md

 But run in one tab:

 ```
+go build
 go run .
 ```

-and then run `go test ./... -v. ` to run the test suite.
+and then run `go test ./... -v ` to run the test suite.

 Which will start up a bare server (with no info), you may run /voters/populate to give some hard coded data.